jadijadi/lpic1book/content/1012_boot_the_system.md

 ```

 ## SysV
 Is the older init system.
 Still can be used on many systems.
 The control files are located at `/etc/init.d/` and are closer to the general bash scripts.
-In many cases you can call like:
+In many cases, you can call like:

 ```
 /etc/init.d/ntpd status